 In addition all above, the methods given in the Qur’an to help people understand and benefit from it are as follows:

-• The reader must be clear minded (mutahhar); i.e. he must get rid of the viruses, any residue left by madhab, mashrab (bias) and tariqa.
+• The reader must be clear minded (mutahhar); i.e. he must get rid of the viruses, any residue left by madhab (sect), mashrab (bias) and tariqa (cult).

 • He must keep away from his devil as well; he must be objective about the matters he reads about; he must read in the name of Allah and ask for understanding and comprehension from Allah (we call it not adding personal opinions and not acting subjectively).

-• The Ayat of the Qur’an must be organized in a proper order [tarteel]; the Qur’an must be read division by division; Division must not be intertwined; one must know that there may be weeks, months, even years between the revelation of two consecutive divisions and thus these may not be linked.
+• The Ayat of the Qur’an must be organized in a proper order [tarteel]; the Qur’an must be read division by division; two divisions must not be intertwined; one must know that there may be weeks, months, even years between the revelation of two consecutive divisions and thus these are not linked.

 • And finally, background of the issues and event mentioned in the Qur’an; vernacular nature of the terms and judgments given should be considered as well.